YoussefSaied/MagneticFrustration/README.md

 - runmeAnalysis.sh: this would build then launch the analysis program which would then output the four text files previously mentioned.
 - runmetext.sh: this would build then launch a text simulation.

-## Suggestions
+## Suggestions for improvements and further research

-- I would suggest trying to compare the behaviour of the magnets with the additional degree of freedom.
+- I would suggest trying to compare the behaviour of the magnets with the two degrees of freedom to the ones with just one degree of freedom.
 It would be interesting to see if the same clusters and relations still hold and what changes.
+- The two degrees of freedom magnets simulation has stability issues, I suggest trying RK4.
 - I would suggest varying the system's dimensions and seeing how things change.
-I did that and when the magnets' lengths cross a certain threshold the magnets' local interactions lose importance and new order emerges (could be possibly interpreted as a phase transition?)
+I did that and when the magnets' lengths cross a certain threshold the magnets' local interactions lose importance and new order emerges (could be possibly interpreted as a phase transition?).
+This transition is most visible for the two degrees of freedom magnets.
 - The Blender folder contains Blender created models for use if another graphical engine is used, for example using Unreal engine or Unity.
 I would personally recommend to keep using OpenGL and Qt as they are faster and more accurate.
 Otherwise Unreal engine would be easier to transition to.
 - In the TextandMatlab folder there are two Matlab scripts that I would advise to use to load the data and generate graphs.